 and "2" Changeover Pin.

-type A (ASA 40 for night use with tungsten lamp light)
+[sic] II type A (ASA 40 for night use with

-film until the footage counter shows "0". hen the film is
+run the film until the footage counter shows "0".
+When

-loaded, it shows "S".
-When running the film, checks must
+the film is loaded, it shows "S".
+When running the film,

-be conducted to make certain film is being transported
+checks must be conducted to make certain film is being

-properly.
-An inspection window is located on the magazine
+transported properly.
+An inspection window is located on

-for this purpose.
-The inspection window can be opened by
+the magazine for this purpose.
+The inspection window can

-sliding the sliding cover and by turning the enclosed
+of the arrow and by turning the enclosed inspection

 Open the window and inspect.
 Points to be checked